ftclausen/Resume/resume.txt

 automatically deploy our product offerings on both public cloud providers such as AWS as well as private cloud environments running on Openstack.

-This role encompasses writing configuration management code (Chef), libraries and other glue code.
-Besides the development tasks I collaborate with my colleagues to make architectural decisions concerning the technology stack.
+This role also encompassed build engineering tasks such as implementing Gradle build system code (build file DSL and Gradle plugins) as well as modifying the main product (Java) to support semantic versioning.

 #### Web Applications Administrator - July 2011 to October 2014
 Location: Amsterdam, The Netherlands